JorgeLNJunior/cacher/README.md

     - `make build/docker`
     - `make run/docker`

+Your can pass some arguments at server startup.
+  - `-address=HOST:PORT` changes the address the server listen.
+Default: `:8595`
+  - `-persist=BOOL` if `true` persists the data on disk on server shutdown.
+Default: `false`

 ### Making requests

 You can make requests to the server by opening a TCP connection to `:8595` using any tool you prefer or the CLI.